friek/adventofsql2024/Day07/challenge.md

 ## The challenge 🎁

 Create a query that returns pairs of elves who share the same primary_skill.
-The pairs should be comprised of the elf with the most and least years of experience in the primary_skill.
+The pairs should be comprised of the elf with the `most (max)` and `least (min`) years of experience in the primary_skill.

+When you have multiple elves with the same years_experience, order the elves by elf_id in ascending order.

 Your query should return:

-* The ID of the first elf in the pair
+* The ID of the first elf with the Max years experience
-* The ID of the second elf in the pair
+* The ID of the first elf with the Min years experience
 * Their shared skill

 Notes: